MartinaYaneva/notes-app/README.md

 A single note component that displays the note text and a delete button.

 6.AddNewNote.js
 A component with a textarea to add a new note.
-Uses useCallback for event handlers.
+Uses useCallback for event handlers